 Unilateral trade arrangements

-What is a unilateral trade agreement?
+What is a unilateral trade arrangement?

-They are meant to
+These are designed to

 What does it mean for you?